msikma/pokesprite/readme.md

 * [`/data/item-unlinked.json`](data/item-unlinked.json) – all inventory sprites not linked to an item ID—these are mostly duplicates (e.g. the *Metal Coat* sprite is in both *"hold-item"* and *"evo-item"*, and so one goes unused) and legacy files
 * [`/data/item-legacy.json`](data/item-legacy.json) – a list of old item sprites from previous gen games

-See the [inventory overview page](https://msikma.github.io/pokesprite/) for a list of items.
+See the [inventory overview page](https://msikma.github.io/pokesprite/overview/inventory.html) for a list of items.

+### Miscellaneous sprites

+For all other sprites that are neither Pokémon nor inventory items, see [`/data/misc.json`](data/misc.json).
+Notably, the [ribbons](misc/ribbon) can be found there.
+Each group of miscellaneous sprites has its own unique data format.
+See the [miscellaneous overview page](https://msikma.github.io/pokesprite/overview/misc.html) for all included images.

 ## Sprite dimensions